-- Casting a spell to distract some bandits while you sneak in and take back what they stole so you don’t need to fight them.
+- Casting a spell to distract some bandits while you take back an item they took.

-- Going undercover as an enemy so you can gather information on their plans.
+- Going undercover as a bad guy so you can gather information on their plans.

 - Defending the helpless till your last breath.

-- Sharing out the loot equally amongst your allies.
+- Sharing out the encounter spoils equally amongst your allies.